MythFinance/docs.myth.finance/dualstake/src/noderunners.md

 ## Roadmap feature: Monitoring & Intervention

-Myth Finance will monitor dualSTAKE node runner participation.
+In the future, we intend to develop monitoring for node runners' consensus participation.
 If a node is not participating properly over an extended period of time, a Myth node will be temporarily allocated to the dualSTAKE pool (without changing the noderunner fees/manager account)

 The node runner must then restore their node to proper operation and issue a new key registration with their keys to take back control from the myth finance backup node.